Cornwall Alliance

-The Cornwall Alliance for the Stewardship of Creation is a conservative Christian public policy group that claims that a free-market approach to care for the environment is sufficient, and is critical of much of the current environmental movement.
+The Cornwall Alliance for the Stewardship of Creation is a conservative Christian public policy group promoting a free-market approach to care for the environment as sufficient.
+It is critical of much of the current environmental movement.
 The Alliance is "engaged in a wide range of antienvironmental activities" and denies man-made global warming.

 Originally called the "Interfaith Stewardship Alliance", it was founded in 2005 in reaction to the efforts of evangelical leaders, such as Rick Warren, to fight global warming.
 The name Cornwall came from the 2000 Cornwall Declaration.
 The organization's views on the environment have been strongly influenced by the wise use movement of the 1980s and 1990s.
 It is a member of the Atlas Network and also has ties to The Heritage Foundation.

 Cornwall Declaration

 In 2000, a statement called the Cornwall Declaration on Environmental Stewardship was put forward and has been signed by over 1,500 clergy, theologians and others according to Cornwall Alliance.
 Signatories include prominent American religious individuals from the Roman Catholic, Jewish, and Evangelical worlds such as Charles Colson, James Dobson, Rabbi Jacob Neusner, R. C. Sproul, Richard John Neuhaus, and D. James Kennedy.

 The declaration states that human beings should be regarded as "producers and stewards" rather than "consumers and polluters".
 It states:

 The Cornwall Declaration further sets forth an articulate and Biblically-grounded set of beliefs and aspirations in which God can be glorified through a world in which "human beings care wisely and humbly for all creatures" and "widespread economic freedom…makes sound ecological stewardship available to ever greater numbers."

 The declaration expresses concern over what it calls "unfounded or undue concerns" of environmentalists such as "fears of destructive manmade global warming, overpopulation, and rampant species loss".